Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Limitation, Ethics and Broader Impact

 \subsection{Broader Impact}

 This work reveals the vulnerability of LLM-based decision-making systems, especially for autonomous and intelligent agents.
-The adoption of fine-tuning and RAG further exposes surfaces that are easy to be attacked by backdoors.
-Our work explores three different attack mechanisms through the whole channels of the system, and demonstrates their effectiveness and feasibility in the experiments.
+The adoption of fine-tuning and RAG further exposes backdoor attack surfaces.
+Our work explores three different attack mechanisms through the whole channels of the system and demonstrates their effectiveness and feasibility in the experiments.
 These proposed attack mechanisms and backdoor optimization methods can be applied to more complex models such as Vision-Language Models(VLMs) and practical systems such as LLM/VLM-based autonomous vehicles or robots.
 These findings should draw the attention of academia and industry to realize the potential risks of applying LLM to safety-critical tasks and inspire further robust designs and system-level defenses.